 Flock’s free plan gives your team:

-- Unlimited group and one-to-one messages
+- Unlimited one-to-one messages

 - Unlimited one-to-one video conferencing